vanderoffice/CA-Strategy/05-procurement-guide.md

 ## 8. Procurement Innovation

 > **Section Summary:** This section establishes California's agile procurement framework, including Enterprise Vendor Pools (contracts in days), the $15M modular contracting cap, Rapid RFI² challenge-based procurement, and delegated ordering authority for E3 leaders.
+Modern procurement is essential for AI adoption—AI capabilities are evolving rapidly, and California needs contracting mechanisms that can keep pace.

 **Philosophy:** Fast, modular, competition-driven procurement that treats contracting as a delivery tool—not a separate process.
+This is particularly critical as AI transforms what's possible—rigid, slow procurement means missing opportunities to apply AI for efficiency gains and better citizen service.

 California's procurement system must operate at the speed of modern product delivery.
 This means embedding procurement directly into the Product Delivery Lifecycle, using pre-competed vendor pools to eliminate redundant negotiations, and validating solutions through paid prototypes before committing to full contracts.